-Golder Associates Ltd. (Golder) has completed this annual facility performance report (AFPR) for the 2 Pit and 3 Pit Tailings Storage Area (2P-3P TSA) at the Teck Coal Limited, Fording River Operations (FRO) site, located near Elkford, BC.
-The reporting period for the data review is from 1 September 2020 through 31 August 2021, unless otherwise noted.
+WSP Canada Inc. (WSP) has completed this annual facility performance report (AFPR) for the 2 Pit and 3 Pit Tailings Storage Area (2P-3P TSA) at the Teck Coal Limited, Fording River Operations (FRO) site, located near Elkford, BC.
+The reporting period for the data review is from 1 September 2021 through 31 August 2022, unless otherwise noted.

-Annual reporting for the 2P-3P TSA was started in 2014 by FRO (2015a) and has continued since 2015 by Golder.
-The 2021 AFPR was prepared based on a site visit carried out by Golder on 25 May 2021, discussions with FRO staff, and a review of data from FRO.
-This report presents the following and was prepared with consideration of the Teck Resources Limited Guideline for Tailings and Water Retaining Structures (Teck 2019):
+Annual reporting for the 2P-3P TSA was started in 2014 by FRO (2015a) and has continued since 2015 by Golder Associates Ltd (now known as WSP).
+The 2022 AFPR was prepared based on a site visit carried out by WSP on 8 September 2022, discussions with FRO staff, and a review of data from FRO.
+This report presents the following and was prepared with consideration of the Teck Resources Limited Guideline for Tailings and Water Retaining Structures (Teck Resources 2019):

-- A summary of the site conditions and background information for the facility. - A summary of the construction, operating, and/or maintenance activities for the reporting period. - Dam consequence of failure classification and review of required documentation. - Site photographs and records of facility inspection. - Review of potential hazards and failure modes, design basis, and facility performance. - Recommended actions.
+- a summary of the site conditions and background information for the facility - a summary of the construction, operating, and/or maintenance activities for the reporting period - facility consequence of failure classification and review of required documentation - site photographs and records of facility inspection - review of potential hazards and failure modes, design basis, and facility performance - recommended actions

-Photographs of the 2P-3P TSA from the site inspection are presented in Appendix A, and a summary of the observations for the 3 Pit South (3PS) embankment is included in the inspection report in Appendix B.
+Photographs of the 2P-3P TSA from the site inspection are presented in Appendix A and a summary of the observations for the 2 Pit (2P) and 3 Pit South (3PS) embankment is included in the inspection report in Appendix B.